 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy was published by Ace Books on August 28, 2012 and has 320 pages.
+This urban fantasy that was published by Ace Books on August 28, 2012 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Fated, Cursed, Chosen, Hidden, Veiled, Burned, Bound
+Other books by this author which I have reviewed include Fated, Cursed, Chosen, Hidden, Veiled, Burned, Bound

 Third in the Alex Verus urban fantasy revolving around an independent (well, he’s trying not to belong to a faction) mage in Camden Town.